AxelUser/blog/content/posts/001-binary-shifts-for-flags/index.md

 }
 ```

-More fun with bitwise operators and Enums: https://www.alanzucconi.com/2015/07/26/enum-flags-and-bitwise-operators/
+More info about bitwise operators and Enums you can learn from [this post](https://www.alanzucconi.com/2015/07/26/enum-flags-and-bitwise-operators/).